-> see our guidelines on Github

 Seedlings exposed to light for the first time, following germination, undergo a rapid reprogramming of gene expression.
 The lab of Dr Barneche showed that this event is contemporary to massive chromatin reorganisation (Bourbousse et al. 2015 PNAS 112(21):E2836-44) and found a candidate chromatin remodeler central to this process.
 In this collaborative project, we will elucidate the molecular and structural variations of the chromatin rapidly induced by light perception, aiming for unprecedented levels of details using state-of-art molecular profiling and super-resolution microscopy imaging.

 The nucleus is more than a genome-packaging organelle.
-Decades of studies, principally performed in yeast and animal cells, revealed several key organizing principles of the interphase nucleus that influence nuclear functions.
-We are investigating the spatial organization of the transcriptional compartment in leaf nuclei using immunolabeling of active isoforms of PolII, in intact, 3D nuclei, STED imaging and signal processing using Imaris
+Decades of studies, principally performed in yeast and animal cells, revealed key organizing principles of the interphase nucleus that influence nuclear functions.
+We are investigating the spatial organization of chromatin domains at the nanoscale and that of the transcriptional compartment in Arabidopsis.
+We use immunolabeling, 3D STED imaging, multiphoton imaging and quantitative image processing using customized Imaris workflows (Randall et al 2022 and Dumur et al 2019) and a custom data visualisation interface (DataViz and see Randall et al 2022)

 Ethel Mendocilla-Sato, Gabriella Mosca, Nuno Pires, Célia Baroux